justinpeh97/singlish-english-nmt/README.md

 bash process_datasets.sh
 ```

-The bash script processes 4 datasets:  test dataset of Singlish sentences, validation dataset of Singlish sentences, raw English sentences (from Reddit), raw Singlish sentences (from HardwareZone).
-Conversion to lower case and tokenization is performed for the test/val Singlish datasets as well as the raw English dataset.
-Conversion to lower case, tokenization, cleaning of text, conversion of English words to Singlish vocabulary and filtering is done for the raw Singlish sentences.
+The bash script processes 4 datasets: Singlish test dataset, Singlish validation dataset, Singlish (HWZ) train dataset and English (Reddit) train dataset.
+Conversion to lower case and tokenization is performed all 4 datasets.
+In addition, cleaning of text, conversion of English words to Singlish vocabulary is performed for all Singlish datasets.
+Lastly, filtering is done for the Singlish train dataset.
+The Singlish test/val datasets have already been manually filtered.

 ## To do